-- Connection charges are payable for on-site works to connect new properties to our network (within the dark green area) - Requisition charges are payable for works to build new mains or sewers required to support new development - Infrastructure charges are payable for network reinforcement required as a result of new development (within the light green area)
+- Connection charges are payable for on-site works to connect new properties to our network (within the dark green area). - Requisition charges are payable for works to build new mains or sewers required to support new development. - Infrastructure charges are payable for network reinforcement required as a result of new development (within the light green area).

-Works required within the pink area are not linked to new development and developers are not required to pay for these.
+Works required within the pink area are not linked to new development and new connection services' customers are not required to pay for these.